motion/orbit/notes/next.md

 Set up mostly a simple fake API that returns results so it can be shown.

-## Onboarding

-Basically we need a server to sync settings and handle signups.
-Everything from initial signup to emailing them, and then to storing their settings and syncing them between teams.

 ## Search improvements

 Start with just hst5 for sqlite, but eventually merge in cosal.

-## Scaling improvements

-A lot of stuff here, beginning by just implementing syncers and testing them up to big amounts.
-Adding indices.
-In the end what would be ideal is if we can basically remove lots of "extra" data stored by just storing the keywords minus stopwords, plus a vector.
-And then do vector search along with normal search.
-And when we need more data on the frontend to show it, just use a service to pull on-demand.
-That would potentially enable 2-4x more storage on our end.
-Combine with CEVFS and could be another 2x or more.

 # nate